micro-ROS/micro-ROS.github.io/_docs/FIROS2/index.md

 #### Indirect integration with multiple FIROS2 nodes

-In this case, microROS nodes will publish the configured topic on DDS and multiple FIROS2 nodes, one for each set topic, will subscribe to those topics and convert them into NGSIv2 protocol.
+In this case, micro-ROS nodes will publish the configured topic on DDS and multiple FIROS2 nodes, one for each set topic, will subscribe to those topics and convert them into NGSIv2 protocol.

 This approach would require more nodes on the network and individual configurations.

-This approach is the one followed by microROS, and it is limited due to current FIROS 2 implementation.
+This approach is the one followed by micro-ROS, and it is limited due to current FIROS 2 implementation.

 This proposal requires transformation library development, but the integration will be the same as a regular ROS2 node, so no micro-ROS specific development should be expected.